linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 Problem 8.10.
 Any 2 of the following problems: Casella & Berger, 5.11, 5.15, 5.17, 5.29, 5.34, 5.44.

-# 9. SUFFICIENT STATISTICS AS DATA COMPRESSION
+## 9. SUFFICIENT STATISTICS AS DATA COMPRESSION

 Remember: a statistic,  $T(\mathbf{X})$ , is a function of the data only, it cannot depend, functionally, on the parameter to be estimated, though we expect its distribution to depend on  $\theta$ .
 E.g.  $T(\mathbf{X}) \equiv \mathbf{X}$  is a statistic, as is  $T(\mathbf{X}) \equiv 7$ .

 Useful statistics compress data, tell us the important things in the data and suppress the irrelevant details.
 In this section we look at what are called sufficient statistics.
 We'll also look ahead to the Rao-Blackwell theorem, a truly remarkable result about minimal variance unbiased estimators.

-9.1.
-Sufficient statistics.
+### 9.1.
+Sufficient statistics

 When faced with several hundred variables collected on several thousand people over a period of 30 years, one can be excused from thinking that $\mathbf{X}$ is useless because it's too informative, or that 7 is useless because it contains too little information.
-A good notion of exactly the right amount of information is "everything we need to know about  $\mathbf{X}$  in order to make inferences about  $\theta$ ."
+A good notion of exactly the right amount of information is "everything we need to know about $\mathbf{X}$ in order to make inferences about $\theta$."

 Suppose that  $\mathbf{X}$  is iid  $P_{\theta}$  for some  $\theta \in \Theta$ , and that the density of  $\mathbf{X}$  is  $f(\mathbf{x}|\theta)$ .